ENCCS/performance-programming/content/setup.rst

     - ``gcc --version``
     - ``which gfortran``

-.. tip:: clang and gcc
+.. admonition:: clang and gcc

   There are a few things you need to consider when using MacOS: